 Session 1: Come as You Are

-“Come as You Are” sets the stage for participation in the Step Up To Leadership program.
+The opening session of Step Up to Leadership covers program orientation and the value of grass¬roots participation.
 You are encouraged to voice your expectations and what you hope to learn.
 This first session will enhance your self-awareness, develop your sensitivity to others, and highlight your leadership qualities.
 Participants will create the ground rules to make the Step Up to Leadership classroom a safe, supportive, and comfortable environment.

 Session 2: Planning for Your Passion